Microdata (statistics)

 In the study of survey and census data, microdata is information at the level of individual respondents.
 For instance, a national census might collect age, home address, educational level, employment status, and many other variables, recorded separately for every person who responds; this is microdata.

 Advantages

 Survey/census results are most commonly published as aggregates (e.g. a regional-level employment rate), both for privacy reasons and because of the large quantities of data involved; microdata for one census can easily contain millions of records, each with several dozen data items.

 However, summarizing results to an aggregate level results in information loss.
 For instance, if statistics for education and employment are aggregated separately, they cannot be used to explore a relationship between these two variables.
 Access to microdata allows researchers much more freedom to investigate such interactions and perform detailed analysis.

+Microdata from censuses is especially useful to study and evaluate patterns of social mobility.
+Its use allows to breach academic gaps on the topic.
+For example, a study of the 1900-1940 social mobility in the United States based on linked census data allowed to show that women impacted their descendants' social status, based on their marriage patterns and levels of education.

 Availability

 For this reason, some statistical organizations allow access to microdata for research purposes.
 Controls are generally imposed to limit the risk that this data may be abused or lead to loss of privacy.
 For example, the Integrated Public Use Microdata Series requires researchers to implement security measures, avoid redistribution of microdata, use microdata only for noncommercial research/education purposes, and not make any attempt to identify the individuals recorded.
 Names and fine-level geographical data are removed, some data items are altered as necessary to make it impossible to identify individuals, and small ethnic categories are merged.